OlivierBldn/e-link/README.md

 4. **Monitor Connection Status**:
    - The app will notify you if the device is connected, disconnected, or if the connection fails.

+5. **Disconnect from a Device**:
+   - Tap on the connected device to disconnect from it.

+6. **Request Permissions**:
+   - The app will request the necessary permissions for BLE functionality if they are not already granted.

+7. **Refresh Device List**:
+   - Press the "Scan for Devices" button again to refresh the list of found devices.

+8. **View Device Details**:
+   - Tap on a device to view its details, including its MAC address, connection status, and services.

+9. **Reconnect to a Device**:
+   - If the connection is lost, the app will attempt to reconnect to the device automatically.

+10. **Monitor Connection State**:
+    - The app will display the current connection state in real-time, including `connecting`, `connected`, `disconnecting`, and `disconnected`.

+11. **Handle Connection Errors**:
+    - The app will display an error message if the connection fails.

 ---

 #### Dependencies

 - `flutter_reactive_ble`: Provides BLE scanning and connection functionality.
 - `permission_handler`: Manages necessary permissions (location, Bluetooth) for BLE functionality.
+- `cupertino_icon`: This is an asset repo containing the default set of icon assets used by Flutter's
+- `provider`: By using provider instead of manually writing InheritedWidget, you get: simplified allocation/disposal of resources, lazy-loading, a vastly reduced boilerplate over making a new class every time, devtool friendly – using Provider, the state of your application will be visible in the Flutter devtool, a common way to consume these InheritedWidgets (See Provider.of/Consumer/Selector), increased scalability for classes with a listening mechanism that grows exponentially in complexity (such as ChangeNotifier, which is O(N) for dispatching notifications).
+- `logger`: Small, easy to use and extensible logger which prints beautiful logs.
+- `flutter_svg`: Draw SVG files using Flutter.
+- `shared_preferences`: Wraps platform-specific persistent storage for simple data (NSUserDefaults on iOS and macOS, SharedPreferences on Android, etc.)